Atari TOS

 TOS (The Operating System) is the operating system of the Atari ST range of computers.
 This range includes the 520ST and 1040ST, their STF/M/FM and STE variants and the Mega ST/STE.
 Later, 32-bit machines (TT, Falcon030) were developed using a new version of TOS, called MultiTOS, which allowed multitasking.
 More recently, users have further developed TOS into FreeMiNT.

 Details

 Atari TOS (The Operating System) debuted with the Atari 520ST in 1985.
-TOS combines Digital Research's GEM GUI running on top of the DOS-like GEMDOS.
+TOS combines Digital Research's GEM GUI running on top of GEMDOS.
 Features include a flat memory model, DOS-compatible disk format (starting with TOS 1.04), support for MIDI, and a variant of SCSI called ACSI in later versions.
 Atari's TOS is usually run from ROM chips contained in the computer: Thus, before local hard drives were available in home computers, it was an almost instant-running OS.
 TOS booted off floppy disks in the very first STs, but only about half a year after the ST was introduced, all ST models started shipping with the latest version of TOS in ROM.